 On 4 March 1944 Kolberg, which was a large Baltic seaport in the German province of Pomerania, was designated as a Festung (fortress) by order of Adolf Hitler.
 The city was one of the key German positions in the 'Pomeranian Wall', seen by the Germans as a vital link between Pomerania and Prussia.
 The German high command planned to use this port to supply nearby German forces, and hoped that the lure of the stronghold would draw off Soviet forces from their main thrust toward Berlin.

 The German defence forces were a miscellany of units from the Heeresgruppe 'Weichsel', some of them tasked with defending the fortress and others simply cut off in the Kolberg pocket.
-The most notable units included elements of Generaloberst Erhard Raus’s (from 10 Märch General Hasso-Eccard von Manteuffel’s 3rd Panzerarmee: these were parts of SS-Brigadeführer Dr. Gustav Krukenberg’s 33rd Waffen-Grenadierdivision der SS 'Charlemagne' (französische Nr 1) and Oberführer Karl Burk’s 15th Waffen-Grenadierdivision der SS (lettische Nr 1).
-Estimates of the numerical strength of the German defenders, including local militia and Volkssturm volunteers, range from 8,000 to 15,000, supported by about 60 pieces of artillery, one armored train, about 18 tanks and a dozen support vehicles of various types.
-The German units also received some air and sea support, the latter including 280-mm (11-in) naval gunfire from the heavy cruisers (ex-pocket battleships) Lützow and Admiral Scheer.
+The most notable units included elements of Generaloberst Erhard Raus’s (from 10 Märch General Hasso-Eccard von Manteuffel’s) 3rd Panzerarmee: these were parts of SS-Brigadeführer und Generalmajor der Waffen-SS Dr. Gustav Krukenberg’s 33rd Waffen-Grenadierdivision der SS 'Charlemagne' (französische Nr 1) and Oberführer Karl Burk’s 15th Waffen-Grenadierdivision der SS (lettische Nr 1).
+Estimates of the numerical strength of the German defenders, including local militia and Volkssturm volunteers, range from 8,000 to 15,000, supported by about 60 pieces of artillery, one armoured train, about 18 tanks and a dozen support vehicles of various types.
+The German units also received some air and sea support, the latter including 280-mm (11.02-in) naval gunfire from the heavy cruisers (ex-'pocket battleships') Lützow and Admiral Scheer.

 The Soviet and Polish allied forces of Marshal Sovetskogo Soyuza Georgi K. Zhukov’s 1st Belorussian Front attacking the city fought in two waves: Soviet formations from 4 to 7 March, and the Polish 1st Army from 8 to 14 March; some Soviet units took part in the fighting after 8 March.
 The Soviet main units were the 45th Tank Brigade (engaged from 4 to 7 March) and the 272nd Division (6 to 9 March).
 The Polish units included the 6th Division (from 7 March), 3rd Division (from 9 March), 4th Division (from 12 March) and a number of support units.
 The Polish formations and units totalled more than 28,000 men.

 The first attack was led on 4 March by Soviet formations of the 1st Belorussian Front and Marshal Sovetskogo Soyuza Konstantin K. Rokossovsky’s 2nd Belorussian Front.
 The first Soviet formations and units entered the city at about 08.00, but were driven back.
-On the same day, the nearby city of Köslin (now Koszalin) farther to the east fell, and the Soviets were thus able to gather reinforcements for the assault on Kolberg.
+On the same day, but farther to the east, the nearby city of Köslin (now Koszalin) fell, and the Soviets were thus able to gather reinforcements for the assault on Kolberg.

 On 12 March a new Soviet assault was launched with the support of heavy tanks, additional artillery and the Polish 4th Division.
 The attack made some gains, but only at the cost of very heavy casualties, and was broken off on 14 March.
 The Germans refused a proposal to surrender.